neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokefunction.md

 * params: Optional.
 The parameters to be passed into the smart contract operation

-* sender: Optional.
-The transaction sender and the account paying transaction fee.
-By default it is the first account in signers.

 * signers: Optional.
 List of contract signature accounts.

   > [!Note]